 Beginning with a Foundation Year

 Starting at foundation level is ideal if it has been a while since you were in formal education; are planning a career change; would benefit from a more gradual introduction to university level study; or do not meet the entry requirements to join our three-year honours degree directly.

 It gives you an insight into the therapeutic arts and working with people, as well as supporting you to develop the skills you need to achieve your goals.

-On completion of the Foundation Year you will then commence study on the full BA (Hons) Creative Expressive Arts, Health and Wellbeing degree, more information on this can be found on the following page.
+On completion of the Foundation Year you will then commence study on the full BA (Hons) Creative Expressive Arts, Health and Wellbeing degree.

 Foundation Year - helping you to achieve more

 Including a foundation year as part of your four-year study programme will give you a head start in your academic and professional life.
 The foundation year offers the chance to strengthen your skills, knowledge and confidence – with extensive support from our expert staff – before you advance to stage one of your honours degree.
 It could also be beneficial if you are planning a career change and want to get to grips with aspects of subjects which are new to you.

 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.